opticgroup/icmesh/README.md

 ## 🤝 **We Need Your Help!**
 We're looking for:
 - **Nerds, hardware hackers, and radio enthusiasts** 🎙️ to help expand the network.
 - **Volunteers** to place **repeaters** on their property 🏠 to improve coverage.
 Ideal spots have good line-of-sight to neighboring areas.
+- **Host a Fund Raiser** - we are looking to raise a minimum of $1,000 through a resaurant fund raiser.
+If you have experience doing this, please reach us on the mesh network.

 By placing repeaters, we can strengthen coverage across the canyon and beyond!